JHGuitarFreak/UQM-MegaMod/doc/release/README.md

 To be honest I don't know of a decent, safe, and streamlined way to do this.

 ## The Setup Menu

+This is a rundown on all the options that aren't in Vanilla UQM.

 <details>
 <summary>Graphics</summary>